-For a complete listing of all courses in each Transfer Block, see http://www.che.sc.gov/AcademicAffairs/TRANSFER/Transfer.htm.
+For a complete listing of all courses in each Transfer Block, see www.sctrac.org

-Assurance of Transferability of Coursework Covered by the Transfer Policy institution or program to which application has been made.
+Assurance of Transferability of Coursework Covered by the Transfer Policy

+Coursework (i.e., individual courses, transfer blocks, and statewide agreements) covered within this transfer policy will be transferable if the student has completed the coursework with a "C" grade (2.0 on a 4.0 scale) or above.
+However, the transfer of grades does not relieve the student of the obligation to meet any GPA requirements or other admissions requirements of the institution or program to which application has been made.
 In addition, any four-year institution which has institutional or programmatic admissions requirements for transfer students with cumulative grade point averages (GPAs) higher than 2.0 on a 4.0 scale will apply such entrance requirements equally to transfer students from regionally accredited South Carolina public institutions regardless of whether students are transferring from a four-year or two-year institution.